joola/joola/docs/Home.md

 This wiki is the main source of documentation for **developers** working with (or contributing to) the joola.io project.
 If this is your first time hearing about joola.io, we recommend starting with the [joola.io website][website].

->
-**NOTE**: The project is undergoing a refactoring process, this means that some of the code and wiki content may change over the course of the next few weeks.
-We recommend you keep updated via one of our [channels](talk-to-us).

 ###Quick navigation